giraffi/giraffi_metrics-tutorial/README.md

 ```
 ## Start retrieving metrics

-Once you set up and run the producer, now it's time to retrieve metrics from the [Streaming API](https://github.com/giraffi/giraffi_metrics_tutorial/wiki/Streaming-API) over WebSocket.
+Once you setup and run the producer, now it's time to retrieve metrics from the [Streaming API](https://github.com/giraffi/giraffi_metrics_tutorial/wiki/Streaming-API) over WebSocket.
 The Streaming API returns the results in a so-called [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) format, each row is located on a separate line, delimited by a line break (LF) and its fields, separated by commas, never contain line breaks (LF), double quotes and commas.

 ### Setup the client